US isolated as G7 ministerial draws to a close - Journal du Cameroun

-Fraught high-level meetings between the world’s top economies were due to draw to a close on Saturday as the United States faced a unified opposition to President Donald Trump’s escalating, multi-front trade offensive.
+“I want to make it clear,” Le Maire said, “that it is up to the US administration to make the right decisions to alleviate the situation and ease the difficulties.”

+He said that events next week “will depend on the decision the (US) administration is ready to take in the next few days and in the next few hours — I’m not talking about weeks ahead,” Le Maire said.

-Outraged leaders from the world’s major economies launched legal challenges Friday after announcing countermeasures to retaliate against harsh steel and aluminum tariffs which Trump allowed to take effect.
+Outraged leaders from the world’s major economies launched legal challenges Friday after announcing countermeasures to retaliate against harsh steel and aluminum tariffs that Trump allowed to take effect.

-Individual ministers from Group of Seven nations were expected to brief the press but no joint final statement was planned, a sign of the strong discord as the world’s major economies verged on open trade conflict.
+No joint final statement emerged from the G7 ministerial meeting, a sign of the strong discord as the world’s major economies verged on open trade conflict.

+The European Union and Canada are the largest US exporters of steel and aluminum respectively.

-Trump’s imposition of tariffs on America’s largest foreign providers of the crucial metals — the European Union and Canada are the largest US exporters of steel and aluminum respectively — upended the agenda for this normally convivial event for consensus-building among countries which account for about half of global GDP.
+Trump’s tariffs on America’s largest foreign providers of the crucial metals upended the agenda for this normally convivial event for consensus-building among countries that account for about half of global GDP.

 Finance ministers at this snow-capped mountain resort north of Vancouver, British Columbia instead spoke of exasperation and an abiding sense of betrayal by a long-time ally.